m-dressler/esite/minify/README.md

 # @awsw/minify

-Optimizes awsw projects by minifying HTML, JavaScript, and CSS files for public deployement.
+Optimizes awsw projects by minifying HTML, JavaScript, and CSS files for public deployment.

 ## How to use